katyaryabova/HomeTaskLesson3/README.md

 # HomeTaskLesson3
 Here you can see the resolutions for 3 tasks.
-There are 3 Python Packages which contains 1 Python file with home task
+There are 3 Python Packages which contain 1 Python file with home task